6th Cycle Event Dates:

 • Must have 2 years experience practicing occupational therapy

-MENTEE Criteria & Requirements
+MENTEE Criteria

 • OT and OTA practitioners must have an active Tennessee license